TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-17-how-we-maintain-dozens-of-symfony-workflows-with-peace.md

     How can we do it better?
 ---

-*Disclaimer: goal is this post is not only to give a solution to a problem.
+*Hint: goal is this post is not only to give a solution to a problem.
 But also to show a way to think about problems, that have easy but wrong solutions.
 How to find a better way, if there is none in Google nor GPT.
 If we feel there is a better way, we have to find it ourselves.
 With our brains and skills.
 Have fun!*

 <br>